rifqanzalbina/blueetl/README.rst

 Introduction
 ------------

-``BlueETL`` is a package that can help analyse multiple simulations in a Simulation Campaign.
+``BlueETL`` is a software package developed to assist researchers in analyzing multiple simulations within a Simulation Campaign.
+It is designed to simplify and automate the process of analyzing complex simulations, saving researchers time and effort

 It automatically uses `Blue Brain SNAP <https://bluebrainsnap.readthedocs.io/en/stable/>`__ or `BluePy <https://bbpteam.epfl.ch/documentation/projects/bluepy/latest/>`__ to open simulations, circuits, and reports.